eln0ty/memory-forensics-writeup/README.md

 Solve:-

-`netscan` plug-in is used to discover IPs and protocols in the memory and look under 'Local Address' column :
+`netscan` plug-in is used to discover IPs and protocols in the memory and look under 'Local Address' column.

 ### `python2 /opt/volatility/vol.py -f Triage.mem --profile=Win7SP1x64 netscan`